 Risks of options on futures contracts.
-The Fund's use of options on futures contracts are subject to the risks related to derivative instruments generally.
+The Fund's use of options on futures contract are subject to the risks related to derivative instruments generally.
 In addition, the amount of risk the Fund assumes when it purchases an option on a futures contract is the premium paid for the option plus related transaction costs.
 The purchase of an option also entails the risk that changes in the value of the underlying futures contract will not be fully reflected in the value of the option purchased.
 The seller (writer) of an option on a futures contract is subject to the risk of having to take a possibly adverse futures position if the purchaser of the option exercises its rights.
 If the seller were required to take such a position, it could bear substantial losses.
 An option writer has potentially unlimited economic risk because its potential loss, except to the extent offset by the premium received, is equal to the amount the option is "in-the-money" at the expiration date.
-A call option is in-the-money if the value of the underlying futures contract.
+A call option is in-the-money if the value of the underlying futures contract exceeds the exercise price of the option.
+A put option is in-the-money if the exercise price of the option exceeds the value of the underlying futures contract.